OAAX-standard/OAAX/Illustrative example/README.md

 This will build the docker image, and save it in the `Toolchain/build/` directory.

-### OAX Runtime
+### OAAX Runtime

-[Runtime](Runtime/src/library.c) provides a simple implementation of the OAX runtime.
+[Runtime](Runtime/src/library.c) provides a simple implementation of the OAAX runtime.
-The runtime is expected to "load" the platform-specific model and run it on.
+The runtime is expected to "load" the platform-specific model and run it asynchronously.

-The full interface that the OAX runtime is expected to adhere to is provided is this [header](Runtime/include/interface.h) file.
+The full interface that the OAAX runtime is expected to adhere to is provided is this [header](Runtime/include/interface.h) file.

 To build the runtime, run the following command (cmake and a C compiler are required):